 "Audit-related fees" are fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under the caption "Audit fees."
-For the fiscal years ended January 2, 2016 and January 3, 2015, these fees primarily relate to attestation services rendered in connection with regulatory filings in certain foreign jurisdictions and various other services.
+For the fiscal years ended December 31, 2016 and January 2, 2016, these fees primarily relate to attestation services rendered in connection with regulatory filings in certain foreign jurisdictions and various other services.

-"Tax fees" for the fiscal years ended January 2, 2016 and January 3, 2015 include consultation, preparation and compliance services for domestic and certain foreign jurisdictions and consulting related to research and development credits.
+"Tax fees" for the fiscal years ended December 31, 2016 and January 2, 2016 include consultation, preparation and compliance services for domestic and certain foreign jurisdictions and consulting related to research and development credits.

-"All other fees" for the fiscal years ended January 2, 2016 and January 3, 2015 include fees for a consulting project related to our environmental sustainability program.
+"All other fees" for the fiscal year ended January 2, 2016 include fees for a consulting project related to our environmental sustainability program.

 Our Audit Committee pre-approves all services, including both audit and non-audit services, provided by our independent registered public accounting firm.
 For audit services (including statutory audit engagements as required under local country laws), the independent registered public accounting firm provides the Audit Committee with an engagement letter outlining the scope of the audit services proposed to be performed during the year.
 The independent registered public accounting firm also submits an audit services fee proposal, which is approved by the Audit Committee before the audit commences.
 The Audit Committee may delegate the authority to pre-approve audit and non-audit engagements and the related fees and terms with the independent auditors to one or more designated members of the Audit Committee, as long as any decision made pursuant to such delegation is presented to the Audit Committee at its next regularly scheduled meeting.
-All audit and permissible non-audit services provided by PricewaterhouseCoopers to Hanesbrands during the fiscal years ended January 2, 2016 and January 3, 2015 were pre-approved by the Audit Committee.
+All audit and permissible non-audit services provided by PricewaterhouseCoopers to us during the fiscal years ended December 31, 2016 and January 2, 2016 were pre-approved by the Audit Committee.